 WWII Navy Enlistment Records

-Further documentation on the WWII Navy application for enlistment include things like: prior military service, criminal convictions, education level, and civilian occupations (often detailing specific tasks that job required).
+Further documentation on the WWII Navy application for enlistment includes things like prior military service, criminal convictions, education level, and civilian occupations (often detailing specific tasks that the job required).
 This latter portion of the WWII Navy enlistment application typically required a resume-like written explanation which was scrawled in the veteran’s own handwriting.
-Information on the veteran’s religious affiliation, the identity of their parents and their addresses are also included on the WWII Navy application for enlistment.
+Information on the veteran’s religious affiliation, the identity of their parents, and their addresses are also included on the WWII Navy application for enlistment.

-At times you might find actual vital records among the WWII Navy enlistment records in your Navy veterans military service records.
-If, for example the Navy required a parental guardian to give consent for the enlistment of a minor, they also would have required a birth certificate showing the legal relationship of the WWII Navy veteran to their parent.
-This is yet another great resources for conducting research of one’s family history which can be accomplished using the military service records and enlistment documents of the WWII Navy official military personnel file.
+At times you might find actual vital records among the WWII Navy enlistment records in your Navy veteran’s military service records.
+If, for example, the Navy required a parental guardian to give consent for the enlistment of a minor, they also would have required a birth certificate showing the legal relationship of the WWII Navy veteran to their parent.
+This is yet another great resource for conducting research of one’s family history which can be accomplished using the military service records and enlistment documents of the WWII Navy official military personnel file.

 For more info on available records check out our articles here: Military Service Records Blog